rsksmart/rsk-starter-box/README.md

 ## Using RSK networks

 Truffle makes developing on RSK easier because we can configure custom networks for RSK.
-The networks are already configurated in `truffle-config.js` file.
+The networks are already configured in the `truffle-config.js` file.

 ### Setup an account & get R-BTC